This information is intended for use by health professionals

 Methotrexate is contraindicated in the case of

-- hypersensitivity to methotrexate or to any of the excipients listed in section 6.1,
+- hypersensitivity to the active substance or to any of the excipients listed in section 6.1,

 - severe liver impairment (see section 4.2),